Recent Changes Search:

 The Zanaryan calendar began in 1,060 XA and is 7,040 years older than the Gregorian calendar (AD/BC).
-That makes it fairly simple to work out timeline equivalences and character birthdates: AD + 7040 = ZT
+AD + 7040 = ZT

 BC - 7040 = ZT